 Credit: @sahquart on Instagram

-The Great Jack o' Lantern Blaze, a glowing wonderland with thousands of hand-carved jack o' lanterns, dazzles visitors at its two locations in Old Bethpage Village Restoration and Van Cortlandt Manor!
+The Great Jack o' Lantern Blaze, a glowing wonderland with thousands of hand-carved jack o' lanterns, dazzles visitors at its longtime Hudson Valley home, Van Cortlandt Manor, while Peace, Love and Pumpkins puts a groovy spin on Halloween at the Bethel Woods Center for the Arts, home of the 1969 Woodstock festival.

 And what is fall without fresh cider and pumpkin doughnuts?
 The Great Pumpkin Farm Fall Festival is the place for everything you love about autumn.
 Enjoy tasty fall food, corn mazes, hayrides, and other kid-friendly activities until October 31.
 This event is a family favorite and Buffalo must-do.

-Share New York State adventures with us on Instagram and Twitter with #ILoveNY and #iSpyNY, and tag us on Facebook
+Share New York State adventures with us on Instagram and X with #ILoveNY and #iSpyNY, and tag us on Facebook!